0xSero/partisia-docs/docs/smart-contracts/integration/ledger/how-to-use-ledger-on-partisia-blockchain.md

 2. Choose Partisia Blockchain in the Choose app setting
    ![login(2)-choose-app.png](login%282%29-choose-app.png)

-3. App is now ready on the Ledger and we can now login using [the Browser](https://browser.partisiablockchain.com)
+3. App is now ready on the Ledger and Ledger can now login using [the Browser](https://browser.partisiablockchain.com)

 4. In the top right corner of the Browser you can click _Sign In_ this gives you a menu where you can click _Sign in using Ledger_